telerik/maui-docs/font-icons/overview.md

 # Telerik UI for .NET MAUI Font Icons

-Telerik font icons represents collection of small vector graphics used across the components from Telerik UI for .NET MAUI suite.
-Examples of using font icons include the expand and collapse indicators of Accordion, Expander and TreeView controls, filter and sort indicators of DataGrid control, and other.
+Telerik font icons represent a collection of small vector graphics used across the components from the Telerik UI for .NET MAUI suite.
+Examples of using font icons include the expand and collapse indicators of the Accordion, Expander, and TreeView controls, filter and sort indicators of the DataGrid control, and others.

-This article will give an overview on how you can utilize the Telerik font icons in your .NET MAUI app.
+This article provides an overview of how you can utilize the Telerik font icons in your .NET MAUI app.

-## Include the Required Telerik Font File
+## Include the Font Icons File

-1. The Telerik Font Icons are located in the `telerikcontrolsicons.ttf` and `telerikfontexamples.ttf` files.
+1. The Telerik font icons are located in the `telerikcontrolsicons.ttf` and `telerikfontexamples.ttf` files.
 There are two options you could use to get the `.ttf` file.

 	* Download the `.ttf` files from <a href="https://github.com/telerik/maui-samples/tree/main/Samples/ControlsSamples/Resources/Fonts" target="_blank">Telerik UI for .NET MAUI Samples App GitHub repo</a>.
-	* Get the font file from the installation folder of Telerik UI for MAUI - here is the path to the exact location: `Telerik UI for .NET MAUI [version]\Examples\ControlsSamples\Resources\Fonts`
+	* Get the font file from the installation folder of Telerik UI for MAUI.
+This is the path to the exact location: `Telerik UI for .NET MAUI [version]\Examples\ControlsSamples\Resources\Fonts`

 2. Add the font to your project by placing it in the `Resources/Fonts` folder.

-3. Register the Telerik Font `.ttf` file into your .NET MAUI application inside the `MauiProgram.cs` file:
+3. Register the Telerik font `.ttf` file into your .NET MAUI application inside the `MauiProgram.cs` file:

 ```C#
 .ConfigureFonts(fonts =>